dagfs/dagfs.github.io/projects/pareto/0-topics.md

-## Hats in software development
+# Topics to explore

-This is the working pages for the first month of project Pareto Hats where the different types of tasks on a project (outside of coding-related tasks) along with some resources are collected.
+This is the working pages for the first month of project Pareto where the different types of topics related to software development.

-My strategy for identifying different hats to explore is to look at lists I've compiled before, online lists, ask in groupchats that I am part of and talk with experienced people about important skills that is often overlooked in software development projects.
+My strategy for identifying different topics to explore is to look at lists I've compiled before, online lists, ask in groupchats that I am part of and talk with experienced people about important skills that is often overlooked in software development projects.
 I will also ask about recourses that people have found important to them trough their careerers and see what they are about.

 Once the list of possible topics has grown long, I'll look trough and select 10 I find interesting and that I've gotten some good articles to explore.
 I will then start exploring the material I have, along with material I find by myself, by asking for articles and talking with people experienced in the topic.